operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/crds-scope.md

 `// +kubebuilder:resource:path=<resource>,scope=Cluster`, or if already present replace `scope={Namespaced -> Cluster}`,
 above the CRD's Go type definition in `api/<version>/<kind>_types.go` or `apis/<group>/<version>/<kind>_types.go` if you are using the `multigroup` layout.
 Note that the `<resource>` element must be the same lower-case plural value of the CRD's Kind, `spec.names.plural`.

-## CRD cluster-scoped usage

-A cluster scope is ideal for operators that manage custom resources (CR's) that can be created in more than one namespace in a cluster.

 **NOTE**: When a `Manager` instance is created in the `main.go` file, it receives the namespace(s) as Options.
 These namespace(s) should be watched and cached for the Client which is provided by the Controllers.
 Only clients